Why This Tool Exists

 What is a "Batch" or "Lot" number?

-Tiles are fired in kilns, and slight color variations occur between productions.
+Tiles are fired in kilns, and slight color variations naturally occur between production runs.
 Always buy enough tiles (plus extra) from the same Batch Number or Dye Lot.
-If you run out and buy more later, the new batch might be a slightly different shade.
+If you run out and try to buy more later, the new batch might be a slightly different shade, which will be visible upon installation.

 Does this calculator work for wall tiles?

-Yes!
-The math for floors and walls is identical.
+Yes.
+The math for floors and walls is exactly the same.
 Simply enter the height of the wall as the "Length" and the width of the wall as the "Width".